Street furniture refers to anything installed on a road or pavement to help keep drivers, cyclists and pedestrians safe.

 street name plates, litter and dog waste bins, benches, information boards, trees and flower beds

 seats and benches, planters and baskets, village noticeboards, monuments, and village signs and trees

 telephone poles, mobile phone masts, manholes, fire hydrants

 If we are responsible for the item, we will assess the damage and risk.
 If there's an immediate hazard, we will make it safe as soon as possible and arrange repairs.

 Otherwise, the work will be carried out when funds permit.

 Any unauthorised street furniture will be removed and the costs recovered from the offender.
 Depending on the nature of the offence, we also have the power to issue fines and penalties.

-District, town, city and parish councils can apply to us for consent for items such as litter bins, commemorative benches and trees by downloading and completing the application form below.
+District, town, city and parish councils can apply to us for consent for items such as litter bins, commemorative benches and trees.

 If you would like to place furniture on a highway, which includes roads, footways and verges, you need to contact your local district, town or parish council.